When you or another person is experiencing a behavioral health crisis, you should have help. Someone to call, someone to respond, and somewhere to go.

 Urgent Walk-In Clinic

-Cascadia’s Urgent Walk-In Clinic is open seven days a week, 7:00 a.m. to 9:00 p.m., Monday – Friday, 9:00 a.m. – 9:00 p.m.
+Cascadia Health’s Urgent Walk-In Clinic is open seven days a week, 7:00 a.m. to 9:00 p.m., Monday – Friday, 9:00 a.m. – 9:00 p.m.
 Saturday – Sunday, and provides mental health and addiction crisis services to all individuals in Multnomah County regardless of insurance, income, or age.
-Our Urgent Walk-In Clinic strives to provide appropriate care for those experiencing a behavioral health crisis.
-Every visitor is treated as a unique individual with their own values, beliefs, culture, and life experiences.
+This help includes:

 • Psychiatric prescriber services